orbs-network/orbs-ethereum-contracts-v1/voting/ethereum/instructions/validator_registration.md

 [2]: https://ropsten.etherscan.io/address/0xd492757cee4c0e1159376aE7Da795fB6D949900a#code

 ##### Notes
-* Registration values are unique among Validators, except for IP address which should be unique but is not enforced by the contract. with same name, website url, Orbs node public address, or Orbs node IP address.
+* The registration values, must be unique among the different Validators, an attempt to register a Validator with a name, website url, Orbs node public address, or Orbs node IP address that matches as existing one will fail the registration.
 * To make changes to your registration repeat the process providing new values.
 * To to be removed from the Validators Registry, use the leave() function.